The Future is Bright for Specialized Phototherapy

-Over the past 20 years many short-term light therapy trials have demonstrated varying degrees of improvement in motor and non-motor symptoms in Parkinson’s disease.
-Building on this research, PhotoPharmics supported pilot trials to better understand the effects of various wavelengths, intensities, and session frequency of light administration.
+While previous short-term light therapy trials have demonstrated varying degrees of improvement in motor and non-motor symptoms in Parkinson’s disease, PhotoPharmics supported pilot trials to better understand the effects of various wavelengths, intensities, and session frequency of light administration.
 Click here for a complete list of referenced articles.

-Our research yielded a light administration protocol and a combination of intensities and wavelengths and has led to our proprietary specialized phototherapy technology.
-Our specialized light therapy device is convenient and non-invasive and promises to be effective in improving motor and non-motor function and quality of life in Parkinson’s disease.
+Our research yielded a light administration protocol and a combination of intensities and wavelengths now embodied in our specialized light therapy medical device called Celeste®.
+Placed at arm’s length and bathing the user’s face in light, this treatment is both convenient and non-invasive and promises to be effective in improving motor and non-motor function and quality of life for people with Parkinson’s disease and promises improvement in other neurodegenerative diseases.

 Completed 92 Patient Trial

-PhotoPharmics organized and conducted a multi-national, randomized, double-blind, controlled trial involving 92 patients to assess the safety and efficacy of our specialized phototherapy device for motor and non-motor symptoms in Parkinson’s disease.
+PhotoPharmics organized and conducted a multi-national, randomized, double-blind, controlled trial involving 92 patients to assess the safety and efficacy of our specialized phototherapy, non-drug treatment for motor and non-motor symptoms in Parkinson’s disease.
 Learn more at clinicaltrials.gov (#NCT02175472).

 - Safety.
-As anticipated, no device-related serious adverse events were reported in the trial.
+As anticipated, no specific serious adverse events were reported in the trial.
 Patients experienced only benign and transitory side effects.

 NEW!
 Upcoming Pivotal Trial

 PhotoPharmics is steadily moving specialized phototherapy forward to become a standard of care in Parkinson’s disease.
-PhotoPharmics announced a 300 patient pivotal trial to establish the efficacy of our next-generation specialized phototherapy device.
+PhotoPharmics announced a 300-patient pivotal trial to establish the efficacy of the next generation of our specialized phototherapy treatment.

 Potential Mechanism of Action